Allen's Shotgun Hammer Percussion Pistols

 Allen & Wheelock

-Production period: ---From late 1840's until civil war period
+From late 1840's until the civil war era

 These pistols belong to the family of firearms known by various names like Shotgun Hammer pistols, Center Hammer pistols or Boot pistols.
 The official identification of Allen was the No.6 Rifled Pistol.
 The reason behind these names is fairly easy to guess, however, you could argue that Boot pistol would only apply to the versions with a barrel length of at least 6 inches.
 Production started during the Allen & Thurber period and lasted until the end of the Allen & Wheelock period.

 For individuals seeking a straightforward, durable, and reasonably priced firearm with considerable firepower, this pistol stood as an excellent option.
-The pistols were available in different calibers (.32, .36, and .44) and came with barrel lengths spanning from 3 to 12 inches.
-The barrel is of the screw-off type for easy loading.
-The hammer is placed slightly to the right to allow the use of sights.
-The pistol is single action only and lacks a half-cock position.
-The standard model featured a blued finish and walnut grips, while markings on these pistols were rather scarce.
+The pistols were produced in multiple calibers—.32, .36, and .44—with barrel lengths ranging from 3 to 12 inches.
+They featured a screw-off barrel design to simplify loading.
+The hammer was offset slightly to the right, enabling the use of sights.
+These pistols operated in single action only and did not include a half-cock notch.
+Standard versions were finished in blue and fitted with walnut grips, and they generally bore minimal markings.

-The barrel flats are typically marked with manufacturer’s name and serial number.
-The location and “Caststeel” as in this example are not always present.
+The barrel flats are usually stamped with the manufacturer’s name and the serial number.
+Markings indicating the place of manufacture and the word “Caststeel,” as seen in this example, are not consistently present.

-The pistols were never engraved which is a distinct difference from the Bar Hammer pistols and pepperboxes of the same period.
+The pistols were never engraved, a notable distinction from the Bar Hammer pistols and contemporary pepperboxes of the same era.

 During the early Worcester period, a compact version entered the lineup, known as the muff pistol.